IamHamud/React-Payments-App/README.md

 ## Brief Description 📝

-This project serves as a robust backend solution that allows merchants to bypass CORS restrictions for testing payment APIs.
+This is a payments Dashboard serves as a robust backend solution that allows merchants to bypass CORS restrictions for testing payment APIs.
 It features real-time updates for payments and ad tracking stats, making it an invaluable tool for e-commerce platforms.

 ## Features ✨